 The drop cost includes standard installation, which comprises a network interface device (NID), optical network terminal (ONT), a wireless router, a Telo phone adapter, if applicable, and all associated cabling and hardware, plus installation labor.

 Drops that are farther, involve additional poles and/or underground routing, that need to connect to a non-standard, external or internal location on the premises, or that in any way follow a physical path that’s different than that of the home’s current utilities, may involve additional costs.
 Your installer will work with you to identify the most cost-effective solution, and you will receive an estimate in advance of any installation work.
 The Becket MLP Manager can provide more information pertaining to your own installation specifics to help with planning.

-Of course, there are also charges associated with the service(s) you subscribe to.
+Of course, there are also monthly charges associated with the service(s) you subscribe to.
 Please find current service pricing information on our Pricing page.